dvmrmc/Syringe/README.md

 Syringe
 =======

-Objective-C Srynge to help with method injection
+Objective-C Syringe for Injection.
+This library will help you changing method implementation in a class at run time.

 ## Install
 Download the source code, clone it or submodule it.
 Everything you need is under "Syringe" folder.
 Drag & Drop it to your project to start working with this tasty code.